-Realised and unrealised profit (loss) included in results as of June 30, 2023, and 2022, on assets and liabilities measured at fair value regularly through significant unobservable inputs (Level 3) are recorded in the Interim Consolidated Income Statements under 'Net income from financial operations'.
+Realised and unrealised profit (loss) included in results as of September 30, 2023, and 2022, on assets and liabilities measured at fair value regularly through significant inputs with unobservable data (Level 3) are recorded in the Interim Consolidated Income Statements under 'Net income from financial operations'.

-The potential effect as of June 30, 2023, and 2022, on the continuous valuation of assets and liabilities measured at fair value through significant unobservable inputs (Level 3) -which stem from a change in key assumptions in case using other reasonably possible assumptions is more or less favourable than those used- is not considered significant to the Bank.
+The potential effect as of September 30, 2023, and 2022, on the continuous valuation of assets and liabilities measured at fair value through significant inputs with unobservable data (Level 3) -which would stem from a change in key assumptions in case using other reasonably possible assumptions is more or less favourable than those used- is not considered significant to the Bank.